-In the reporting year, the Company continued to exercise a conservative approach towards the investment policy based on low risk assets.
-The share of investments into government and corporate debt securities with high investment rating (between A and AAA according to international rating agency Standard & Poor's classification) constituted 66% of the total volume of the Company's investments at 31 December 2020.
-In addition, the Company continued to diversify its investment portfolio with carefully evaluated investments into other investment classes.
-In particular, the Company increased the volume of investments into real estate backed assets.
+The share of investments into government and corporate debt securities with high investment rating (between A and AAA according to international rating agency Standard & Poor's classification) was 58% of the total volume of the Company's investments at 31 December 2021.

+During the reporting year the Company continued to diversify its investment portfolio with carefully evaluated investments into other investment classes.